rapid7/insightconnect-plugins/google_cloud_compute/help.md

 #### Insert Firewall

-This action is used to creates a firewall rule in the specified project using the data included in the request.
+This action is used to create a firewall rule in the specified project using the data included in the request.

 ##### Input